• Skip to primary navigation

 Setting Magas

-• Transfer the mixture into the tray and spread it evenly.
+• Transfer the mixture to the tray and spread it evenly.
 Use a flat spatula to make it smooth on the top.
-Also, tap the baking tray on the counter couple of times to get the mixture to spread evenly.
+Also, tap the baking tray on the counter a couple of times to get the mixture to spread evenly.

 • Garnish with thinly sliced almonds and pistachios.